byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ]
 ```

-`@towards`'s precedence, as a transitive nested operator, has a lower precedence than any of the operators that are not transitive nested operators, and equal precedence with any that are, such as `@to`.
+`@towards`'s precedence, as a transitive nested operator, has a lower precedence than any of the operators that are not transitive nested operators (except for the ternary operator), and equal precedence with any that are, such as `@to`.

 <br>